hapax/hapax.github.io/assets/qgrav.md

 </span>

 What does this imply about physics?
+Without a fixed arena, it becomes harder to say things.
+For instance, Newton's law says that two bodies at a distance $r$ experience a certain attractive force.
+In spacetime, the distance $r$ depends on what I put there!
+Rather than talking about distance, which assumes a fixed arena, physics needs to be phrased in a way

 I can't independently talk about matter or space, only a sort of dynamic union of the two.